ospalh/anki-addons/pages/Quick note and deck buttons.md

 Click on them to select your favourite model or note type.

 <blockquote class="nb">You will have to modify the add-on source to
-addapt this to your deck and model names.</blockquote>
+adapt this to your deck and model names.</blockquote>

 ## Setup